timonoko/sextant/README.md

 BTW.
 George Vancouver was also stuck for weeks at the same stretch of Johnstone Strait.
 The devilish tide current appeared to be totally random and followed none of the god-given rules and laws.

 (Looks like the OBS.BAT is the main starting point)

+Taulu.pas makes a table of hourly sun angle for a month.
+When printed, It is a simple navigational aid, which requires no computer.
+If the sun is lower than in the paper, you should head towards the sun and vice versa.
+(Interface in Finnish)